-The project - Communicating health research to support evidence-informed policymaking - will support HIFA's 20,000 members to explore methods and issues around communicating health research evidence to support evidence-informed policymaking.
+The project - Effective communication of health research to policymakers - will support HIFA's 20,000 members to explore methods and issues around communicating health research evidence.

 This builds on past work by HIFA nd TDR to support three previous discussions on the HIFA forums: 1. country-level policymaking, 2. implementation research, and 3. systematic reviews (see HIFA Evidence Informed Policy and Practice).

 We now turn our attention to how researchers can better communicate health research evidence to policymakers.
 This project will look at how research is packaged and communicated, including for example the role of policy briefs as well as videos, social media and newsletter content.